5 Common Mistakes Businesses Make

 The same is true for your business cards, brochures, letterheads, invoice books etc. Customers will either consciously or subconsciously judge your product or service based upon the quality of your brand and the factors that the can see, hear, touch etc.

-A business card with text cut off, or artwork not centered, colour rubbed off form the card below may not project the image that you desire for your brand.
+A business card with text cut off, or artwork not centred, colour rubbed off form the card below may not project the image that you desire for your brand.

 Here are 5 common mistakes that I see made by business here in Brisbane as well as regional QLD and interstate.